fluree/fluree.crypto/README.md

 ### Building

+#### ClojureScript

-Run `make` to build the library.
+Run `make` to build the CLJS library JAR.
 It will create or update `target/fluree-crypto.jar`.

+To test this in another CLJS project, just point that project's `deps.edn` `:deps` entry at `:local/root "../path/to/fluree.crypto"`.

+#### Node

+Run `make node` to build the NodeJS library in `out/nodejs/fluree-crypto.js`.

+To test this in another Node project, run `npm install --save ../path/to/fluree.crypto`.
+That will point `@fluree/crypto` at this working directory.

 ### Installing